Keith A. Wilson

 I have organised many research and outreach events, including international workshops on Top-Down Influences in Perceptual Experience and the Temporal Structure of Multisensory Experience, a research forum for early career philosophers of mind, the Warwick Graduate Conference in the Philosophy of Mind (MindGrad), and public engagement events at the Glasgow Science Festival and elsewhere.

 For a full list of conferences and workshops attended, please see my website.

 Details of invited talks and papers may be found on my website.

 Articles and book chapters

 - ‘The Senses’, with F. Macpherson.
-Forthcoming in Oxford Bibliographies in Philosophy, ed.
+In Oxford Bibliographies in Philosophy, ed.
 Duncan Pritchard.
-New York: Oxford University Press. (in press)
+New York: Oxford University Press, May 2018.

 - ‘Perception Without Representation’, with R. Locatelli.
 Topoi: An International Review of Philosophy 36 (2): 197–212, March 2017.